More about our "One Puppy" Policy

-- Some dogs instinctively engage in passive play while others in dominant play and still others will alternate between the two.
+Some dogs instinctively engage in passive play while others in dominant play and still others will alternate between the two.
 The ability to read the body language of another dog protects both dogs from accidental injury during playtime.
 A dog who is immature in this ability is a danger to himself/herself or to others.
 Focused training and maturity are both required to socialize this type of dog to appropriate play.
 All playtimes may require close supervision in order to intervene before things get out of control or a puppy is injured by another puppy or older dog.
 This level of training and socialization requires that it be done individually which means separation from the other puppy at regular scheduled times each day in order to work with both puppies.

 Puppies who are raised together and not closely trained/monitored during play times will result in a dominant puppy engaging in inappropriate biting and body slamming of the more passive puppy during all time together.
-Most of the time, this dynamic leads to a rehoming of one or both puppies.3.
-More about Training - House Rules, Focus and BondingSuccessful training depends upon the puppy focusing on you and learning what behavior is required of them
+Most of the time, this dynamic leads to a rehoming of one or both puppies.